 • and the one specific thing that separates a champion from an chump.

 It’s a great interview, and I’m sure you’re going to enjoy it.
-You can access it in a couple of different ways

 Stephan: Hello everybody, this is Stephan Kesting.
 Today I’m interviewing Sarah Kaufman.
 Depending who you ask, Sarah is somewhere in the top 5 pound for pound female fighters right now.
 She is the current Hard Core Fighting Championship Champion, the former Strike Force Champion, and always serves up a very exciting fight, so I’m so glad to be interviewing her.